jakubMitura14/MedVoxelHD/docs/index.md

 visualize where areas that are most problematic in segmentation are present.

 ## Example
 The example of usage is presented in the jupyter notebook file that is present in this repository and is named case_analysis.ipynb.
 The file is showing how to compare the image of the gold standard liver segmentation to its dilatated version.
 This simulates comparison of gold standard with algorithm output.
+Fully reproducible example with additional display of the histogram can be found on Code Ocean compute capsule [link](https://codeocean.com/capsule/1122829/tree)

 ## Algorithm details